-Summer has settled in!
-Temperatures are creeping up, and in some parts of the country, they are soaring into the triple digits.
 In times of extreme heat, it’s especially important to protect our elderly loved ones.
 At FirstLight Home Care, our mission is to keep seniors safe, healthy and happy in any conditions.
-If you or an elderly loved one must be in the heat this summer, here are 7 sun safety tips to help you stay safe and cool.
+If you or an elderly loved one must be in the heat this summer, here are seven sun safety tips to help you stay safe and cool.

 If you have specific questions about caregiving or the health and safety of seniors, please reach out to speak with the local FirstLight office near you.